 Pittosporum tenuifolium

-Pittosporum tenuifolium, commonly known as Kōhūhū or Black Matipo, is a small evergreen tree endemic to New Zealand.
+Pittosporum tenuifolium, also known as kōhūhū, is a native New Zealand shrub or small tree with wavy-edged leaves and dark stems.
+It is popular for hedging and shelter, and produces small, fragrant dark flowers in spring.
 Growing up to 10 meters tall, this versatile native is prized for its elegant form, wavy-edged leaves with contrasting light midribs, and distinctive dark purple-black flowers that release a sweet honey scent in the evening.
-With its compact growth habit and ability to thrive in a range of conditions, Kōhūhū has become a popular choice for hedging, specimen planting, and ecological restoration throughout New Zealand and internationally.
+With its compact growth habit and ability to thrive in a range of conditions, Kōhūhū has become a popular choice for hedging, specimen planting, and ecological restoration throughout New Zealand and internationally. native trees

 ---|---|